earthtoolsmaker/website/content/posts/bear-identification-with-metric-learning-guide/index.md

 ##### Circle Loss

-A circle Loss defines a circular decision boundary in the embedding space, with each class represented by a circle.
+A [Circle Loss](https://arxiv.org/abs/2002.10857) defines a circular decision boundary in the embedding space, with each class represented by a circle.
 The radius of the circle is dynamically adjusted based on the intra-class variations, ensuring that samples from the same class are pulled together within the circle while maintaining a margin from samples of other classes.

 A circle Loss offers several advantages over traditional softmax-based losses, including better handling of intra-class variations, robustness to noisy data,